jackwelsh007-arch/exposure-value-to-light-value/raw-meter/README.md

 > * **SNR Maximization:** Maximizes the signal-to-noise ratio while protecting highlights from clipping.
 > * **The Seamless Workflow:** Bridges hardware optimization and in-camera metering through an adjustable artistic bias.

+## 🛠️ Proposed Firmware Architecture: The "Snapshot" Workflow

+To resolve the engineering dilemmas of continuous sensor-parsing overhead and battery drain during live view, this framework supports a highly efficient, hybrid implementation:

+1. **The Static Phase (The Roadmap):** The photographer triggers a single, high-speed linear RAW scan.
+The system processes this "snapshot" once to map the exact scene boundaries and lock a static RAW histogram.
+2. **The Dynamic Phase (The Real-Time Delta):** As the shooter twists the physical aperture, shutter, or ISO dials, the engine **does not redraw** the complex histogram.
+Instead, it feeds the single locked peak value into the lightweight, additive APEX math engine ($y_c = e_c - av + tv + sv_{\text{raw}}$).
+3. **The Tactical Display:** The viewfinder metering needle ($\Delta y_{\text{Display}}$) updates flawlessly in real time at native EVF frame rates with zero processing lag, delivering immediate exposure feedback without thermal compounding or excessive power drain.

 ### 💻 Companion Code